oVirt/ovirt-site/source/blog/2017-01-01-ovirt-system-tests-to-the-rescue.html.md

 ## oVirt System Tests

-[oVirt system tests](http://ovirt-system-tests.readthedocs.io) is a testing framework written in Python, using 'python-nose' and oVirt python SDK and runs on auto-generated VMs created by [Lago](http://lago.readhthedocs.io).
+[oVirt system tests](http://ovirt-system-tests.readthedocs.io) is a testing framework written in Python, using 'python-nose' and oVirt Python SDK and runs on auto-generated VMs created by [Lago](http://lago.readthedocs.io).
 It is used by the oVirt CI to run post merge end-to-end testing which runs on a fully deployed oVirt envrionment and has been proven to detect multiple regressions so far on merged commits from oVirt projects.